What is Freely? The new BBC, ITV, C4 and C5 on demand service explained

 What can I watch through Freely?

-Freely is being developed by Everyone TV, which runs free TV in the UK and is jointly owned by the BBC, ITV, Channel 4 and Channel 5.
-At launch you’ll be able to watch those broadcasters’ live channels, as well as all their on-demand content.
-Other channels are expected to follow suit later, including UKTV and Sky News.
+Freely was developed by Everyone TV, which runs free TV in the UK and is jointly owned by the BBC, ITV, Channel 4 and Channel 5.
+At launch you could watch those broadcasters’ live channels, as well as all their on-demand content.
+UKTV was added in September 2024, bringing a handful of live channels as well as the U catch-up service.
+Other channels are expected to follow suit later, including Sky News.

 If you plug your TV into an aerial, other free-to-air channels that you’d otherwise access through Freeview will also appear in the Freely TV guide.
 You just won’t be able to pause live TV while watching them, or access any sort of catch-up offerings directly through the EPG.